r4zmuz/python_random_password_generator/README.md

 # python_random_password_generator
-Do use it download dist folder and run main.exe
+Do use it, download dist folder and run Random password generator.exe